weblyzard/nilsimsa/README.md

 ## Requirements

-* Java 7 or higher
+* Java 8 or higher
-* Apache Commons libraries from http://commons.apache.org/

 ## Changelog